dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

    circuitpython-tool upload [OPTIONS] DEVICE

+.. rubric:: Description

+Continuously upload code to device in response to source file changes.

+The contents of the specified source directory will be copied onto the given CircuitPython device.

+If ``--mode`` is ``single-shot``, then the code is uploaded and then the command exits.

+If ``--mode`` is ``watch``, then this commnd will perform one upload, and then will continue running.
+The command will wait for filesystem events from all paths and descendant paths of the source tree, and will re-upload code to the device on each event.

 .. rubric:: Options
 .. option:: --dir source_dir, -d source_dir

    Path containing source code to upload.
-If not specified, the source directory is guessed by searching the current directory and its descendants for user code (e.g. code.py).
+If not specified, the source directory is guessed by searching the current directory and its descendants for user code (e.g. ``code.py``).

 .. option:: --circup circup